charlenry/charlenry/README.md

 - 👋 Hi, I’m @charlenry
 - 👀 I’m interested in Front-End development.
-- 🌱 I’m currently learning ECMAScript 6 to 9, BootStrap, React.
+- 🌱 I’m currently learning ECMAScript 6 to 9, JQuery, BootStrap, React.
 - 💞️ I’m looking to collaborate on ES6/ES9, JQuery, BootStrap, React.
 - 📫 How to reach me ...